Future San Francisco Bay Tidal Marshes

-For this project, marsh accretion was modeled by ESA PWA using the Marsh-98 model, described here.
+For this project, marsh accretion was modeled by ESA PWA using the Marsh-98 model (Orr et al. 2003) and described here.
 The model assumes that rates of marsh plain elevation change depend on the availability of suspended sediment and organic material, water depth, and duration of inundation periods.
 If enough suspended sediment is available, then tidal marsh elevations can keep pace with increased inundation.

 Model outputs were linearly interpolated in 10-cm increments for starting elevations ranging from -3.7 to 1.7 m (relative to mean higher high water, or MHHW), and applied to a composite 5-m elevation grid (see below) for SF Bay.
 Results for each possible combination of projected sea level rise, sediment and organic material availability, and target year were combined to produce the scenario layers.

-Maps of the distribution of tidal marsh plant species were created using generalized additive models (Hastie and Tibshirani 1990).
-Bird distributions were modeled using boosted regression trees (Elith et al. 2008).
-Both methods are able to fit non-linear functions between environmental variables and the presence/absence of a species.
-Map values represent the probability of occurrence of a species.
-Higher values in a map indicate a higher likelihood that a species will be present at a site.
+Maps of the distribution of tidal marsh bird species were modeled using boosted regression trees (Elith et al. 2008)and described by Veloz et al. (2011).
+This method is able to fit non-linear functions between environmental variables and the presence/absence of a species.
+Map values represent the predicted density (birds per hectare) of a species.

 By analyzing changes in species distributions under the different future tidal marsh elevation scenarios we can test how sensitive species are to future climate change and estimate the uncertainty in species responses to our future scenarios.

 Rates of sea level rise were based on two non-linear scenarios provided by the US Army Corps of Engineers (2009) from curves provided by the National Research Council to project moderate and high sea level rise over the next century (0.52m and 1.65m).
 Different input parameter values for sediment supply and organic accumulation were given to 15 geographic sub-regions within the bay to account for the regional variability in these values.
 Each subregion was assigned a high and low value for sediment supply and organic accumulation based on a combination of USGS monitoring reports, observed accretion rates from restored sites, and expert opinion.
-For future scenarios, six different suspended sediment concentrations were modeled: 25, 50, 100, 150, 200, 250 and 300 mg/L. Three rates of organic matter accumulation were modeled: 1, 2 and 3 mm/yr, encompassing the presumed range of variability within San Francisco Bay proper (i.e., not the Delta).
-Projections for the Delta region do not incorporate the much higher rates of organic accumulation there, and should be considered underestimates of marsh sustainability potential.
+For future scenarios, six different suspended sediment concentrations were modeled: 25, 50, 100, 150, 200, 250 and 300 mg/L. Three rates of organic matter accumulation were modeled: 1, 2 and 3 mm/yr, encompassing the presumed range of variability within San Francisco Bay including Suisun Bay (see Figure 1 below).

 "Diked areas" are areas that are currently restricted from tidal inundation by dikes, levees or roads.
 A composite diked areas layer was developed based on the San Francisco Estuary Institute's EcoAtlas (http://www.sfei.org/ecoatlas)modern baylands layer, a levee layer developed for the Pacific Institute's sea level rise impacts study (http://www.pacinst.org/reports/sea_level_rise/data/index.htm)and inspection of aerial photography from Google Maps and the Natural Resource Conservation Service.